 In 1969, my father, who was a marketing manager at the Upjohn Company, was transferred to Kalamazoo, Michigan.
 Portage (a suburb of Kalamazoo) was my home for the next 40 years.
 A whole new chapter of my life began in 2012 when God called me to go live in the state of Washington.
+In 2015, I moved to Salt Lake City.
+I’ve been here ever since.

 The Main Thing is to keep The Main Thing the Main Thing